Good Enough Is Great For Kids

 In my opinion, it is because they are exposed to smart, successful and accomplished adults.
-So of course they expect themselves to follow a similar path.
-They are also given resources needed to achieve success at a high level.
+So, of course, they expect themselves to follow a similar path.
+Very often in this culture of affluence, they are also given whatever resources are needed to achieve success at a high level.
 It could be tutors, private coaching lessons or parents who can spend hours a day helping the child with homework.
-It is no surprise that teens from these environments have sky high expectations for themselves.
+It is no surprise that teens from these environments of privilege have sky high expectations for themselves.
 Well, with high expectations often comes anxiety and worry over meeting these expectations.
-What might be surprising is that parents of across economic classes can make their children into Silver Spoon Kids without knowing it.
+What might be surprising is that parents across many economic classes can make their children into Silver Spoon Kids without knowing it.

 What Should Parents Do?

 So what can parents do about this dilemma?
+How can you recognize, and lessen, the impact of parental pressure?
 You worked so hard to provide your kids opportunities and a wonderful life.
-Clearly you’re not going to quit your high paying job and move to a lower income community.
-However, there are things you can do to help your child who worries “will I measure up?”
+Clearly, you’re not going to quit your high-paying job and move to a lower income community.
+However, there are things you can do to help privileged kids who worry, “will I measure up?”
 “Will I be as successful as my parents?
 Will dad still be proud of me if I don’t go to his Alma Mater?

 Ideas To Help Ease Your Kid’s Anxiety

 1. Listen carefully to what your teen is saying and observe how he is behaving.
 Ask yourself if your teen has balance in his life.
 Is he making time for fun?
-Or just worrying about grades and success.
-Many kids who suffer from this anxiety stop making time for fun and enjoyment.
+Or just worrying about grades and success?
+Many kids who suffer from anxiety stemming from the price of privilege stop making time for fun and enjoyment.
 He no longer finds interest in going out with friends or binge-watching a TV show.
 Not many parents are thrilled when their teen spends a whole day or weekend watching TV, but this does indicate he can still enjoy a break and let all of the stress go.
 Typically, teens who are anxious cannot allow themselves to relax in this way.
-If a teen is not able to take a break and balance responsibilities with enjoyable activities, parents may need point this out, letting her know it’s okay to enjoy relaxing.
+If a teen is not able to take a break and balance responsibilities with enjoyable activities, parents may need point this out, letting them know it’s okay to enjoy relaxing.

-2. Be aware of what you are saying at home that could heighten your teens anxiety, competitiveness and expectations of himself.
+2. Be aware of what you are saying at home that could heighten your teen’s anxiety, competitiveness, and expectations of himself.
 You may not be talking about what you want your teen to achieve but it may be a theme that comes up around the house more than you realize.
 Maybe it’s the schools your nephew has been accepted into or how hard it is for young adults to find jobs these days.
-Even if you’re not talking about your own child, teens are listening and anxious teens can internalize this and believe they should be doing more.
-Of course parents want to communicate the message about work ethic and doing your best, but balance is key.
+Even if you’re not talking about your own child, privileged teens are listening and anxious teens can internalize this and believe they should be doing more.
+Of course, parents want to communicate the message about work ethic and doing your best, but a balance is key.
 Maybe a message to communicate is “work hard, play hard”.

 Consequences of Financial Success

 3. Think carefully about the community you are joining.
-When you buy a house in an upscale area you’re not just choosing a house, for many they are also choosing the type of people they are surrounded by.
+When you buy a house in an upscale area you’re not just choosing a house, for many, they are also choosing the type of people they are surrounded by.
 Buying a house in an upscale area often means your family will be surrounded by other successful, high achievers.
-This comes with many advantages, but some drawbacks could include highly competitive public schools and a false sense that everyone is and should be successful.
-Of course many parents aim to buy as nice of a home in as nice of a community as possible.
-Conscientious parents will also think ahead to consider the competitive and success oriented culture that comes with many of these communities.
+This comes with many advantages, but some drawbacks of exposing your child to a culture of affluence could include highly competitive public schools and a false sense that everyone is and should be successful.
+Of course, many parents aim to buy as nice of a home in as nice of a community as possible.
+Conscientious parents will also think ahead to consider the competitive and success-oriented culture that comes with many of these communities.

 Happiness, Not Money Or Success

 5. Try not to get caught up in the competitive rat-race in your community.
-When you hear other parents talking about what colleges their teen is applying to TRY not to let it get to you.
-It is tough because of course you want the best for your children.
+When you hear other parents talking about what colleges their teen is applying to TRY not to let it get to you – parental pressure can affect you too.
+It is tough because, of course, you want the best for your children – – but don’t make them pay a price that could significantly impact them.
 If your kid is already anxious and competitive in high school, consider encouraging your teen to attend a less competitive college to lower her anxiety level and raise enjoyment.